2024

 Oxfordshire County Council

-Concerns summary A dangerously narrow shared-use path is heavily used by fast-moving cyclists and pedestrians, leading to accidents.
+Concerns summary (AI summary) A dangerously narrow shared-use path is heavily used by fast-moving cyclists and pedestrians, leading to accidents.
 Its width is well below national guidance, and no clear safety solution has been implemented.